Thames Basin Heaths Special Protection Areas Avoidance Strategy

 Latest News

-The revised strategy sets out how contributions for SANG will be collected for developments that are not CIL-liable and sets out SANG allocation criteria to help maintain sufficient SANG capacity.
-Overall, the Avoidance Strategy ensures that the Council takes appropriate and necessary steps to avoid harm to the SPAs and that developers are fully aware and informed of their duty to mitigate the effects of their development on the SPAs.
-The revised SPD will help meet the protected bird targets and increase biodiversity across the Borough.
+The Thames Basin Heaths Special Protection Area Avoidance strategy SPD was adopted by the Council on 22 January 2026 and is a material consideration in the determination of planning applications.
+This SPD replaces the previous version of the SPD, adopted in 2022.
+The Avoidance Strategy ensures that the Council takes appropriate and necessary steps to avoid harm to the SPAs and that developers are fully aware and informed of their duty to mitigate the effects of their development on the SPAs.
+The SPD will help meet the protected bird targets and increase biodiversity across the Borough.

 The Avoidance Strategy contains an overview map of the Borough.
 A large detailed map of the Borough can be downloaded which shows individual dwellings.

 In order to avoid harm to the SPA planning applications for residential development are expected to financially contribute towards works to improve existing greenspaces within the Borough.
-The Avoidance Strategy states that the tariff set out within it will be subject to annual review in line with the Retail Price Index.

 Supporting Documents